chrisnoonan98675/site/xl-deploy/how-to/configure-the-task-execution-engine.markdown

 task.step-dispatcher.thread-pool-executor.task-queue-size=2
 ```

-You must restart the XL Deploy server after changing these settings.
-When you perform the deployment again, this time you will notice that four steps will be executing in parallel and two will be queued.
-As discussed above, ThreadPoolExecutor only creates new threads when number of requests waiting for threads are more than `task-queue-size` and `max-pool-size` limits are not reached.
-After creating two more threads, queue size will again be 2 so two steps will remain in the queued state.
+Restart the XL Deploy server so the settings take effect, and perform the same deployment again.
+You will notice that four steps will execute in parallel and two will be queued.
+As discussed above, the ThreadPoolExecutor only creates new threads when the number of requests waiting for threads is more than `task-queue-size` and the `max-pool-size` limits are not reached.
+After creating two more threads, the queue size will be `2` again, so two steps will remain in the queued state.

 ![](images/tuning/execution-with-task-queue-size.png)